Tommy-Sand/CMPUT404-assignment-css-hell/README.md

 I gave the images a border

+Header were given a drop shadow and the font size of h2 was increased to 35px

 I increased paragraph font size and line height.
 I indented each paragraph.

 A few other css classes were added to centre the text.